 • Transient Lodging Tax (TLT): Support legislation clarifying that intermediaries such as AirBnB, Expedia, and Travelocity are responsible for collecting and remitting both the state TLT as well as any applicable local TLTs.

 Transportation & Development

-• Land Use: 1) Support legislation that amends state law to clarify that counties are not required to allow Accessory Dwelling Units (ADUs) in rural areas.
+• Land Use: 1) Support amending state law so that counties may allow Accessory Dwelling Units (ADUs) in rural areas.
 2) Support efforts to finalize Clackamas County's urban and rural reserves process.

 2018 Federal Legislative Priorities